oblakstudio/redisinsight/README.md

 Source code for the workflows, Dockerfiles and entrypoints is licensed under MIT license.
 Redis uses SSPL license for the app itself.
 We don't know what that means, but we're pretty sure it's not MIT license.
 (Just kidding, SSPL is not OSI approved, nor GPL compatible, so it's not open source).

+Our Dockerfile, entrypoint and workflows are licensed under MIT license - with a caveat.
+If you are affiliated with Redis / Redis Labs in any way - you're not permitted to do anything with our source code.
+(Because their reps keep ignoring us, and we're petty like that 😇)

 ---

-## Support us
+## Support us (or don't)

 If you like our work, and you want to support us, you can do so by buying us a coffee.
 And by buying us a coffee, we think you should donate to a charity of your choice, or plant a tree, or do something good for the world.

 If you have the time though, you can check out our [GitHub organization](https://github.com/oblakstudio), see if you can find something useful there.
+We also want to thank [Lazar Ivkovic](https://github.com/lazarivkovic) for his contribution and ideas to this project - we couldn't have done it without you, boi. 💙